 - Start early and stay late!
 As you can see, this one-day Canyonlands and Arches itinerary is packed with some incredibly beautiful places, so you’ll need enough time to enjoy them all.
 Be prepared for this to be a very long day.

 - Stay in Moab for at least 2 nights, so that you actually have 1 full day for this area.
 Here you can find suggestions for Moab hotels and lodging.
 If you also plan to visit other districts of Canyonlands NP, here you can find our tips for the best hotels near Canyonlands National Park.

 - Fill up your car in Moab.
 There are no petrol stations in the desert!

-- Get a National Parks Pass if you are planning to visit more National Parks in the USA.
-It’s valid for a year and costs just 80 EUR for the whole family.
-You can buy this pass at any National Park.
+- Get a National Parks Annual Pass if you are planning to visit more National Parks in the USA.
+It’s valid for one year from the month of purchase and costs just 80 USD for the whole family.
 However, Dead Horse Point State Park is not included in this pass, so be prepared to pay an entrance fee if you go there.
-We found the 20 USD fee quite steep for a half an hour stay in the park at sunset, but that’s of course our choice to visit for such a short time.
+We found the 20 USD fee quite steep for a half an hour stay in the park at sunset, but it was, of course, our choice to visit for such a short time.

 - Print the maps of the parks and indicate the places you want to see.
 That way you don’t have to rely on the internet connection which is non-existent in many areas.
 Here you can find the map of Arches NP, here – the map of Island in the Sky part of the Canyonlands NP, and here – the map of Dead Horse Point State Park.